-So, I follow a writer by the name of Victoria Schwab, who apparently is doing so well with her writing that she can afford a second home in Scotland.
+So, I follow a writer who apparently is doing so well with her writing that she can afford a second home in Scotland.
 All these books published.
 So much experience.
 And yet, not a week goes by, it seems, where she doesn’t complain about how hard it is to write a book.

 Me?
 I look at her and think: Really?
 You’re still having problems?
 Why do I even bother then?

-Not to throw shade or spill tea or whatever the vernacular is these days, but I find that really heartbreaking and annoying.
+Not to throw shade or whatever, but I find that really heartbreaking and annoying.
 I don’t want to look at a successful writer and see them flailing around on the regular.
 It’s horrifying.

 I mentioned this meme I found on a Facebook group last year of a conversation between Stephen King and George R.R.
 Martin, and I said I wanted to be like Stephen King.
 Of course, I mean, the chill 70+ year old Stephen King who doesn’t worry about his writing and just does whatever.
 When he was my age, he was a super crazy writer and quite famously trashed Carrie some years before – a book that was rescued from the bin by his wife and later turned in a good but crazy movie starring the incomparable Sissy Spacek.
 I’ve also seen Stephen King himself say that he’s publicly quit writing too many times to count, only to come out with another book a year later, because once he took the pressure off himself, he could finally write again.
 This is the same guy who is a household name, legend, icon, whatever.
 Same guy flailing around at twenty, thirty, and forty-something with Carrie and Pet Cemetery, and The Green Mile under his belt!

-In some way, I see where other people are coming from when they’re happy to see Victoria flailing around as often today as the day she started writing.
-It’s like, she’s crazy and neurotic and anxious and manages to write anyway and spin out incredible stories – I’m assuming.
-I haven’t actually read one.
-I follow her because she also has a place in Nashville, so she’s kind of local sometimes.
-But people really like her work, so I’m assuming it’s great.
+In some way, I see where other people are coming from when they’re happy to see successful writers flailing around as often today as the day they started writing.
+It’s like, they’re crazy and neurotic and anxious and still manage to write and spin out incredible stories anyway.

 So, in that way, it’s encouraging to know that I can stay crazy and still write a great book.
 I guess I just don’t want to be crazy anymore.
 It’s exhausting.
 The other day I was journaling about how overwhelmed I was with how many YouTube videos I watch, and it’s amazing how something so asinine would have me so upset.
 It’s like, so stop watching videos, dummy!
 Gah.
 And I did get them under control.
 I unsubscribed from a few people.
 Watched a few videos on 2x speed.
 Gave up on a couple others.